centic9/cover-the-world/README.md

 In order to prepare additional "static" tiles, you can run additional applications:
 * `org.dstadler.ctw.tiles.CreateTileOverlaysFromTiles`: Create static overlay tiles (transparent PNGs with covered area in red)
 * `org.dstadler.ctw.tiles.CreateTileOverlaysFromUTMRef`: Create static overlay squares (transparent PNGs with covered area in red)
+* `org.dstadler.ctw.tiles.CreateAdjacentTileOverlaysFromTiles`: Create static overlay images for adjacent tiles (transparent PNGs with area with red border)
-* `org.dstadler.ctw.tiles.CreateStaticTiles`: Create PNGs with OSM map image and the covered area combined into one image
+* `org.dstadler.ctw.tiles.CreateStaticTiles`: Create PNGs with OSM map image and the covered area combined into one image.
+  This requires a running OSM tile-server to provide map tiles, which is currently not described here, see [openstreetmap-tile-server](https://github.com/Overv/openstreetmap-tile-server) for a docker-based way to spin up a tile-server which can render some parts of the world.

 These PNGs can be useful to get the map of covered tiles displayed in other applications, at least the following are known to work:

 * GpsPrune: Can use the static overlay tiles as 2nd map
 * OsmAnd: Can use the static overlay tiles as 2nd map
-* Komoot: It is possible to replace the map in the Komoot web application with the combined PNGs, however this requires some more advanced scripting via e.g. TamperMonkey
+* Komoot: It is possible to replace the map in the Komoot web application with the combined PNGs produced via `CreateStaticTiles`, however this requires some more advanced scripting via e.g. TamperMonkey which is currently not (yet) described here

 ## Using it as a library